matn7/Google-Platform-Notes/system-expert/SystemDesign.md

 - An attack in which the  attacker intercepts a line of communication that thought to be private by its two communicating parties.
-- If a malicious actor intercepted and mutated an IP packet on its way from a client to a server, that would be a man-in-the-middle attack.
+- If a malicious (złośliwy) actor intercepted and mutated an IP packet on its way from a client to a server, that would be a man-in-the-middle attack.
 - MITM attacks are the primary threat that encryption and **HTTPS** aim to defend against.